Eunos MRT station

 Eunos MRT station (Note: /ˈjuːnoʊs, -ɒs/ YOO-nohss or YOO-noss) is an elevated Mass Rapid Transit (MRT) station on the East–West Line in Geylang, Singapore.
-Operated by SMRT Trains, the station primarily serves the Eunos subzone of Geylang as well as the Eunos Bus Interchange.
+Operated by SMRT Trains, the station is connected to the Eunos Bus Interchange.
+It also provides access to other surrounding landmarks such as the Masjid Darul Aman, Eunos Crescent Market and Food Centre, and Mangala Vihara Buddhist Temple.